-On August 7, 2006, a "Notice of Intent" was published in the Federal Register to explain that a wilderness study for the East Everglades Addition would be combined with the general management plan effort.
+On August 7, 2006, a "Notice of Intent" was published in the Federal Register to explain that a wilderness study for the East Everglades addition would be combined with the general management plan effort.
 A third newsletter on this topic was mailed in July 2006, and a public wilderness scoping meeting was held on August 9, 2006, with about 80 participants.
-In August 2006, correspondence requesting input on the wilderness study was also mailed to federal, state, and local agencies and elected officials, commercial airboat operators in the East Everglades Addition, and culturally affiliated American Indian tribes.
-More than 100 comments were received at the public meeting and through mail and e-mail correspondence.
+More than 100 comments were received at the meeting and through mail and e-mail correspondence.
 There were strong and distinct public views on the East Everglades wilderness issue, with constituencies supporting and opposing wilderness designation.

-GMP Newsletter 4, presenting the preliminary management alternatives and seeking public comment on those alternatives, was mailed on May 2007.
+GMP Newsletter 4, presenting the preliminary management alternatives and seeking public comment on those alternatives, was mailed in May 2007.
 Seven public meetings were held throughout south Florida to receive verbal and written comments on the preliminary alternatives.
 More than 1,500 people attended the public meetings, and the planning team received more than 1,000 comments from park users and interested citizens.
 Many comments, particularly by those attending the public meetings, opposed the management alternatives proposed for the park's marine areas.
 Specifically, concerns were expressed about the zoning restrictions being considered for areas of Florida Bay, the Gulf Coast, and adjacent backcountry areas to protect shallow water ecosystems and increase wilderness opportunities.
 It was felt that these zones were too large, not based on scientific information, and not reasonable or enforceable given the historic use of the park's marine waters.
 Some members of the public in the Florida Keys formed an ad-hoc group and proposed a new alternative.
 The planning team read and analyzed all of the comments and revised the alternatives.